gchq/sleeper/docs/deployment-guide.md

 ./scripts/deploy/deployExisting.sh <instance-id>
 ```

-## Interacting with / editing an instance
+## Interacting with and editing an instance

 There are clients and scripts in the `scripts/deploy` and `scripts/utility` directories that can be used to adjust an
 existing instance.